The First Time Ever I Saw Your Face

 It was a cool Sunday in Brooklyn, New York.
 The forsythia were just beginning to reveal their yellow buds and The Drifters were singing out from the speakers of sleek Chevy Corvairs and souped-up Buick Skylarks, reminding passersby that the air is fresh and sweet Up on the Roof.

 It was a time of energy and possibility for the young women in their late teens and early twenties working their way through nursing school at Kings County Hospital.
 Sure, their mothers had warned them to steer clear of the Italian gangs from Bay Ridge and the black gangs from Brownsville, glamorized just a year earlier with the popularity of West Side Story.
 Their neighborhood was mostly Irish and Jewish and it percolated with the hope of the American dream and the restlessness of those on the edge of it, but out beyond Manhattan and its boroughs, George Wallace had recently been sworn in as governor of Alabama.
-Just a month later, John F Kennedy spoke to Congress about Civil Rights and the tasks remaining to achieve full equality amongst all citizens, specifically related to voting rights, public facilities and education.
+Just a month later, John F Kennedy spoke to Congress about Civil Rights and the tasks remaining to achieve full equality among all citizens, specifically related to voting rights, public facilities and education.

 On the corner by the soda fountain, as some greasers sang doo-wop and others coolly smoked on nearby brownstone steps, a group of nursing students walked along Flatbush Avenue with their starched white caps and blue pin-striped blouses under crisp white aproned dresses, casually puffing Chesterfields cigarettes with the smell of chili dogs from street vendors filling the air.
 Dottie McGrath, just nineteen years old, was told when she graduated from St. Francis Xavier High that she had the choice between secretarial or nursing school.
 She chose the noblest of professions mostly because it was closer to her parent’s Bedford Avenue apartment.